sxweetlollipop2912/MyFirstDiscordBot-Meo/README.md

 # MyFirstDiscordBot
 A Discord bot I create to learn and have fun. ^^\
 *v1.5:*\
 -Now bot can list all or a specific number of incoming CF contests.
-New commands of CF will be added soon.\
+More commands of CF will be added soon.\
 -Help command now has better look.
 You should now see Puzzle game commands using *'help*.\
 -Re-decorated code and repo.\
 *v1.4:*\